Bachelor of Science in Pharmaceutical Science (B.S.P.S.)

 - Prepare a Company Report, describing one company which conducts some aspect of pharmaceutical sciences.
 Communicate the findings to fellow students.

 - Prepare a report which explores a potential career path for individuals educated with BS in Pharmaceutical Sciences.
 Choose a specific area within pharmaceutical sciences and describe the area, types of employers and jobs in that area, and the specific education or skills needed to prepare for such a position.
 Communicate the findings to fellow students.

 - Draft and polish a resume highlighting the student’s own capabilities relevant to pharmaceutical sciences.

 - Draft and polish a “professional statement” regarding the student’s own academic and career goals appropriate for fellowship applications and related purposes.

 For more information about internships and experiential education, contact Erin Edmonds, B.S.P.S.
 Experiential Education Coordinator, at 401.874.7023.

 More about Internships

 Most internships require completion of sophomore year of study.
 Many—especially the larger companies—have minimum GPA requirements.
-Links to specific opportunities will be available through the URI site RhodyNet (URI student and faculty access only), and through the following list of public links to programs at the large pharmaceutical companies.
+Links to specific opportunities are available through RhodyNet (URI student and faculty access only).

 - Abbott (Abbot Park, IL) Internship Programs